Trusted WordPress tutorials, when you need them most.

 ?>

 We hope this article helped you learn how to remove the password reset/change option from WordPress.
-You may also want to see our list of 13 plugins and tips to improve WordPress admin area.
+You may also want to check out our guides on how to password-protect your WordPress admin (wp-admin) directory and how to force logout all users in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.